marksweiss/nba-analytics/README.md

 ### Getting Started

 Using the data set depends on the following dependencies.

+* node.js is installed.
+This code has been tested with node v0.10.32.
-* DynamoDB local installed.
+* Install DynamoDB local.
 See [here](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) for instructions on downloading and running.
-* 'games' table created according to script in 'scripts_ddb.js'
+* Create 'games' table using script in '/data/dynamodb/ddl/create_table__games.js'
 * ~/.aws/credentials file accessible like so:

 >     [default]